avchally/wordle-helper/README.md

 # TO DO's
 ## Main Features
 ✅ Finish the MVP
-⬜️ Auto update letter colors on subsequent rows
+✅ Auto update letter colors on subsequent rows
+⬜️ Add keyboard for mobile users
 ⬜️ Put SVG icons as Reset and Previous Row links